gdsotirov/cvstogit/slackbuilds/Readme.md

 Since the different directories with Slackware build scripts have quite different history following software's release history it would be most appropriate to migrate each folder as a separate Git repository.
-However, this means also to create a meta repository with the common files (e.g.
-`slack-package.conf`) into another repository that through [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) incorporates all other repositories.
+However, this means also to create a "superproject" repository with the common files (e.g. `slack-package.conf`) into another repository that through [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) incorporates all other repositories.
 The proposed structure is the
 following: